 Xhosa, Dream Root, White Ways/Paths, Silene capensis, Silene undulata

 The Xhosa root is the part used.
 It is high in saponins, or foaming agents.
+Saponins are known to be toxic in higher doses.
 A traditional preparation involves mashing the root and mixing it briskly in water until foam forms.
-Then you eat the foam until you have a feeling of fullness and ultimately burp, and repeat this process with the same cold infusion of the root.
+Then you eat the foam until you have a feeling of fullness and ultimately burp.

-It does not seem to matter what time of day you consume Xhosa, as you will have the dreams the following night even if you ingested it in the morning.
-This plant may be taken multiple nights in a row (usually three) with increasing effects.
+This plant is sometimes taken multiple nights in a row (usually three) with increasing effects.
 It does seem to matter that you avoid meat before taking the herb, and resume eating meat afterwards, for maximum benefit.
 This is traditional practice.

-Using dried root seems less successful than using fresh as an infusion, but it can be used.
-I would suggest grinding it up and letting it sit in the water to re-hydrate for a few hours before making the bubbles.
-The fresh or dried root can also be chewed instead of mashed and foamed up in water, with excellent results.
+Using dried root material seems less successful than using fresh as an infusion.
+It may be more effective to coarsely grind the dry root up before adding the water and making the bubbles.
+The fresh or dried root can also be chewed.

-Xhosa gives no reported side effects besides a feeling of well-being and lightness of heart the next day.
+Xhosa reportedly gives no side effects besides a feeling of well-being and lightness of heart the next day.

 Dog Grass, Dream Herb, Leaf of God, Calea zacatechichi, Calea ternifolia